News & Insights | Culturally Safe Recruitment: Practical Steps for Employers

 3) Train hiring managers on respectful selection

 Selection quality drives retention.
 Focus training on structured interviews (consistent questions), evidence-based decisions (scorecards), avoiding assumptions and stereotypes, and respectful communication and follow-up.
+Training has the most effect when it is tied to the actual tools managers use, so pair it with the question sets and scorecards they will apply on the day.

 4) Use a structured interview process

 • Ask the same core questions for all candidates.
+Consistency is what makes a comparison fair and defensible rather than driven by rapport or first impressions.

 • Define what success looks like for the role.
+Clear success criteria keep the panel focused on the job rather than on who feels most familiar.

 If you need support with structured hiring, explore permanent recruitment.